 I had a two-level fusion – L4-L5 and L5-S1.
 And since about 7 months post-op, I’ve been experiencing episodic pain in my adjacent joints.
 I’m almost positive that my flare-up back in December & January was related to inflammation in L3.
 That cleared up, but now I have inflammation in my SI (sacroiliac) joint, which is causing pain in my left lower back.

-Physical Therapy + Spinal Fusion Recovery
+Physical Therapy + Recovery from Spinal Surgery

 I finally caved and started physical therapy two weeks ago.
 My sessions consist of TENS therapy, Sacroiliac Joint Manipulation, and a series of exercises (any exercise that causes me pain is taken out of the rotation, which doesn’t leave a lot of options).
 I’m also following instructions and doing my PT exercises at home.

-I’ve had 3 sessions so far, and unfortunately my PT and I haven’t seen any improvement.
+I’ve had 3 physical therapy sessions so far, and unfortunately my PT and I haven’t seen any improvement.
 If my pain remains the same or worsens by my fourth appointment (next week), I’m going to have to see my doctor again to discuss my other treatment options.